Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/convertme.py.md

 You can solve the conversion in a number of ways aside from calculating the result manually:
  * Use an online service such as [RapidTables](https://www.rapidtables.com/convert/number/base-converter.html) to do the calculation
- * Use an interactive Python session in other window (see below)
+ * Use an interactive Python session in another window
+ * Use the linux `bc` comamnd in another window

+### Convert using Python

 Converting the number to binary with the `bin` function
 ```bash